2020 NLRE at NCSS: Frequently Asked Questions

 A: The National Council for the Social Studies (NCSS) is the largest professional organization for social studies educators in the United States.
 Its annual conference is the largest in its field, with an attendance of approximately 4,000 social studies educators from the United States and around the world.
-NCSS was established in 1921, and the 2020 conference marks the organization’s centennial meeting.
+NCSS was established in 1921, and the 2020 marks the start of the organization’s Centennial Celebration.
 Learn more about NCSS.

-Q: Why is the ABA partnering with NCSS to host the 2020 National Law-Related Education Conference?
+Q: Why is the ABA partnering with NCSS to host the next National Law-Related Education Conference?

 A: The NCSS has a long history of valuing law-related education within the social studies field.
 Dr. Isidore Starr, the “father of law-related education,” served as president of NCSS during his career.
 The ABA has a longstanding, valuable relationship with NCSS that includes regular “Lessons on the Law” contributions to the NCSS publication Social Education, and presentation of exhibits and sessions at the NCSS annual conference.
 The ABA has also been involved with leadership and planning initiatives of NCSS: as elected members of organization committees, partners in grant proposals, and on special NCSS taskforces.
 A partnership with NCSS streamlines increasingly limited resources.

-A: 2020 NLRE Conference sessions will be integrated into the schedule of sessions at the NCSS meeting and be open to all attendees.
-They will appear in the NCSS conference program with a special icon identifying them as part of the 2020 National Law-Related Education Conference.
-For additional convenience, there will be a listing of all 2020 NLRE sessions shared via email in the weeks leading up to the conference, and as a printed handout from the ABA onsite.
+A: NLRE Conference sessions will be integrated into the schedule of sessions at the 2020 NCSS Virtual Conference and be open to all attendees.
+They will appear in the NCSS conference program with a special icon identifying them as part of the National Law-Related Education Conference.
+There will also be a law-related track within the conference program to group law-related sessions.
+For additional convenience, there will be a listing of all featured NLRE sessions shared online in the weeks leading up to the 2020 virtual conference.

-Q: Will presenters for the 2020 NLRE Conference need to register?
+Q: Will presenters for the conference need to register?

 Q: How should I prepare sessions materials if I’m a presenter?